DanielShteinbok/solidityDivCon/README.md

 # solidityDivCon
-A dividend-paying contract initially developed for movie investment.
+A dividend-paying smart contract initially developed with a movie investment application in mind.
+Can be used for any other purpose as well.
+As of the creation of this repo, paying dividends costs the token creator gas for each holder paid.